Phil Harris: Personal life

 Harris was a resident and benefactor of Palm Springs, California, and was active in many local civic organizations.

 Death and legacy

-Harris died of a heart attack at age 91 in his Rancho Mirage home in the night of August 11, 1995.
+Harris died of a heart attack at age 91 in his Rancho Mirage home on the night of August 11, 1995.
 He is interred at Forest Lawn Cemetery, Cathedral City, California.

 Harris was a benefactor of his birthplace of Linton, Indiana, establishing scholarships in his honor for promising high school students, performing at the high school, and hosting a celebrity golf tournament in his honor every year.
 Harris and Faye donated most of their show business memorabilia and papers to Linton's public library.
-Harris was inducted into the Indiana Hall of Fame.
+Harris was inducted into the Indiana Broadcasters Hall of Fame.

 In 1994, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.